djuanit0x/data-structure-cheat-sheet/README.md

 ```
 Similar to find algorithm
 When performing TST find algorithm:
-    - If you ever need to traverse to a child that does not exist,
+    - If you ever need to traverse to a child (left/right/mid) that does not exist,
       simply create a new child and traverse to it.
     - Then, just need make the last node in the traversal a
       word node.

+!!
+Insertion order affected the shape of a TST.
 ```
 #### TST Remove
 ```